Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Robust Low Rank Minimization

 where $C$ is the node-edge incidence matrix of a graph $G$ with $m \times n$ nodes, and $N$ is the set of all pairs of adjacent nodes in $G$. $ij$ and $kl$ denote the nodes corresponding to $S_{ij}$ and $S_{kl}$, respectively.
 Then, the following energy function is obtained by relaxing $rank(L)$ with the nuclear norm and adding the continuity constraint on $F$:

 where $\alpha>0$ is a parameter which controls the complexity of the background model. $S$ is recovered by $S=P_F(L-S)$. \\ Experimental results \cite{25} on the I2R dataset \cite{203} show that DECOLOR outperforms PCP solved via IALM \cite{3} and two conventional models which are the mean model and the MOG model \cite{700} but the main drawback of DECOLOR is its prohibitive computation time.
-However, the code called DECOLOR \footnotemark[33] is provided. \\
+However, the code called DECOLOR \footnotemark[33] is provided.
+Zhou and Jin \cite{1940} improved DECOLOR by using two-dimension principal component analysis (2DPCA) rather than traditional principal component analysis (PCA) to obtain the principal components of background. \\

-\textbf{Algorithm for solving DECOLOR:} The objective function is non-convex and its include both continuous and discrete variable.
+\textbf{Algorithm for solving DECOLOR:} The objective function is non-convex and it includes both continuous and discrete variable.
 Zhou et al. \cite{35} adopted an alternating algorithm that separates the energy minimization over $B$ and $F$ into two steps. $B$-step is a convex optimization problem and $F$-step is a combinatorial optimization problem.
 The optimal $B$ is computed efficiently by the SOFT-IMPUTE \cite{103} algorithm and the outlier support $S$ is estimated in polynomial time using graph-cut \cite{104}\cite{105}.